Skip to content

 • env.clear_plant_energy(...)

-Thus interaction is not purely entity-local; it is a coordinated entity-plus-field phase.
+Thus interaction is not purely entity-local; it is a coordinated entity-plus-field phase whose writes are materialized at the loop-level synchronization boundary.

 Ordering Nuances